Sakuma Samata: Biography

 With the outbreak of the First Sino-Japanese War, Sakuma commanded the IJA 2nd Division at the Battle of Weihaiwei, and later served as Japanese military governor of Weihaiwei in Shandong Province, China.
 At the end of the war, he was awarded the Grand Cordon of Order of the Rising Sun, and elevated to shishaku (viscount).

 In 1898, Sakuma was appointed commander of the central division of the Imperial Guards, and became a full general.
 After a brief period on leave, he then became commander of the Tokyo Garrison.
 In April 1906, after his appointment as 5th Governor-General of Taiwan, Sakuma was awarded the Order of the Rising Sun (1st class with Paulownia Blossoms, Grand Cordon), and in 1907 was elevated to hakushaku (Count).

-With the end of armed resistance by Taiwan's Han Chinese population, the colonial authorities turned their attention to the suppression of the mountain dwelling aboriginal tribes.
+With the end of armed resistance by Han Taiwanese population, the colonial authorities turned their attention to the suppression of the mountain dwelling aboriginal tribes.
 One of the reasons Sakuma was selected to head the colonial government was due to his participation in Japan's previous 1874 campaign, and his mission extended Japanese control into the aboriginal regions.
 During his tenure, Sakuma led several armed campaigns against the Atayal, Bunun and Truku peoples.
-Sakuma was one of the longest-serving governor-generals of Taiwan, stepping down in 1915, after having successfully completed his pacification campaign.
-He was highly regarded for helping develop Taiwan's east coast, especially the port of Hualien, and the Taroko Gorge area.
+Sakuma was one of the longest-serving governor-generals of Taiwan.
+He died of severe wounds inflicted during the war with the Truku tribes.
+The Japanese used 200 machine guns and 10,000 soldiers against the Aboriginals, but grievous wounds were inflicted upon the Japanese Governor-General Sakuma.
+He was highly regarded by the Japanese administration for helping develop Taiwan's east coast, especially the port of Hualien, and the Taroko Gorge area.

 He is also credited with introducing baseball to Taiwan in 1910.

 After his death, he became a kami under State Shinto, and a shrine was erected in his honor in Sagamihara, Kanagawa Prefecture, and in Taihoku (present-day Taipei).
-The shrine in Japan still exists, and unsuccessful efforts have been made to reconstruct the one in Taiwan as well.
+The shrine in Japan still exists.